KenKundert/inform/README.rst

    Color used to display the header, if one is produced.

-Standard Messengers
+Standard Informants
 -------------------

-The following messengers are provided.
-All of the messengers except panic and debug do not produce any output if *mute* is set.
+The following informants are provided.
+All of the informants except panic and debug do not produce any output if *mute* is set.